 ISO 27001 Sets Information Security Processes

-The purpose of ISO 27001 is protecting information and it requires prioritized efforts.
-How effective these efforts are depends on systematic organization.
+The purpose of ISO 27001 is to protect information and prioritize efforts.
 ISO 27001 uses a management philosophy based on Plan-Do-Check-Act.

 An Overview of the ISO 9001 Certification Process

-The ISO 9001 Certification Process means certifying to ISO 9000 standards means complying with the requirements set forth in ISO 9001:2008, the latest version of the standard.
+The ISO 9001 Certification Process means certifying to ISO 9000 standards and complying with the requirements set forth in ISO 9001:2008, the latest version of the standard.

 ISO 22000 Software: Food Safety Management System Software Makes Compliance Easy

-For organizations involved in the food industry, a comprehensive food safety management system (FSMS) is one of the key attributes to the longevity and success of the organization.
-However, managing the FSMS to ISO 22000, hazard analysis and critical control point (HACCP) requirements or to the Safe Quality Food (SQF) Program is no easy task.
+For organizations in the food industry, a comprehensive food safety management system (FSMS) is one of the key attributes to longevity and success.